Updated: Aug 14

-While exhaling the breath, movement in the comfortable direction is made slowly (against light resistance if done with the assistance of a therapist).
+While exhaling, movement in the comfortable direction is made slowly (against light resistance if done with the assistance of a therapist).
 When the extent of the person’s comfortable range of mobility is reached, that position is held for a few seconds, after which tension is released all at once, wherein the therapeutic effect takes place.

 Complete relief or reduction of pain and discomfort is most often experienced as a result of this method.
 When practiced regularly, subtle shifts in a person’s structural alignment are observed as the body rebalances itself.
 This can also relieve mental and physical symptoms arising from organic disorders, as well as reducing restrictions in mobility that have developed as the result of various causes.